ironmanfpv/Question-Visualizer-for-Monocle/README.md

 1. Install Python.
 2. Install VS code and all its relevant extensions.
         Extensions : Python, node, Brilliant AR Studio etc.
-3. Run a copy of this project from GitHub repository.
+3. In VS Code, run a copy of this project from GitHub repository.
 4. Under script.js, key in your Client ID and API keys.
 5. Under download.js, key in your Sheet ID and Sheet Range.
 6. Under upload.js, key in your Sheet ID and Sheet Range.